 Thorlabs' Fiber-Coupled SLD Sources are benchtop units that have an integrated superluminescent diode (SLD), controller, and TEC.
 These sources produce broadband emission centered at 1050 nm, 1310 nm, or 1550 nm and the output is coupled to an FC/APC connector.
 The center wavelength with these devices, as with all broadband devices, is defined by an average weighted by the relative amplitude and may not correspond to peak power or the FWHM center wavelength due to the asymmetry of the spectrum.

 The 1050 nm SLD source is available with PM fiber output, while the other wavelengths are available from stock with either SM or PM fiber outputs.
 See the tables to the right for a summary of available sources.
-Custom units with different connectors, fibers, or an optical isolator incorporated into the unit are available upon request.
+Please note that optical feedback can diminish the output power or damage the SLD source.
+We do not recommend using these SLD sources with components that are prone to back reflections, such as FC/PC connectors.
+Custom units with different connectors, fibers, or an optical isolator incorporated into the unit are available upon request by contacting Tech Support.

 An intuitive LCD interface on the front of the unit allows the user to view the parameters for the SLD.
 For more details, please see the Operation tab.
 A USB 2.0 connector is provided for remotely enabling the SLD and adjusting the temperature and power.
 On the rear panel, an analog input is available to modulate the SLD with an external signal of 0 to 5 V, which is added to the internal setpoint.
 To prevent damage, an integrated microcontroller will disable the output if the analog input plus the internal setpoint exceeds the SLD limits.